 Creatinine is a compound produced through muscle metabolism and serves as a key indicator of kidney function.
 It is formed from creatine, a molecule essential for muscle energy production, and is filtered from the blood by the kidneys before being eliminated in urine.

-Cystathionine is a non-protein amino acid, an intermediate in the metabolism of methionine and cysteine, two essential amino acids.
-It is a key compound in the transsulfuration pathway, where homocysteine is converted into cystathionine by the enzyme cystathionine β-synthase (CBS), and then cystathionine is further converted into cysteine by the enzyme cystathionine γ-lyase (CSE)....
+Cystathionine is a non-protein amino acid that acts as an important intermediate in the metabolism of the essential amino acids methionine and cysteine.
+It plays a key role in the transsulfuration pathway, where homocysteine is converted into cystathionine by the enzyme cystathionine β-synthase (CBS), and cystathionine is then further broken down into cysteine by the enzyme cystathionine γ-lyase (CSE).

 Anti-Thyroid Peroxidase (A-TPO) antibodies are proteins produced by the immune system that target thyroid peroxidase, an enzyme essential for thyroid hormone production.
 Elevated levels of A-TPO antibodies may indicate autoimmune thyroid disorders, such as Hashimoto's thyroiditis or Graves' disease, which can disrupt thyroid function and affect overall health.